denizbmech/scope2d/website/buildandinstall.md

 ### Alternative methods to build scope2d

-Since scope2d has a small source code base, its source code can easily be imported into Visual Studio or Qt Creator to be built.
+Since scope2d has a small source code, its source code can easily be imported into Visual Studio or Qt Creator to be built.
 Qwt and Eigen need to be added as additional dependencies to the project in either environment.
 In Visual Studio, the <a href="https://download.qt.io/official_releases/vsaddin/">Qt VS Addin</a> can be used to create a Qt project within Visual Studio, after which the scope2d source code can be imported.